Best Poker HUD 2019: Our Top Picks Revealed!

 Jivaro have made first step software that is perfect in design and capability for those who aren’t very comfortable with this kind of thing.

-The price makes it very attractive to those who wouldn’t want to pay over $50 for something they can’t make the most of anyway.
+The price makes it very attractive to those who wouldn’t want to pay over $50 up front for something they can’t make the most of anyway, although Jivaro’s monthly fee will end up costing you more in the long run.

 Jivaro is a lot less technical that the competitors but a lot more user friendly.